What does a corporate video cost?

 The honest answer is "it depends," but that is useless to you.
 So here are real ranges, and the short list of things that actually move the number.

 In Toronto, a corporate video can cost a few thousand dollars or well past fifty thousand.
-That spread is not evasive, it is the real answer, because "corporate video" covers everything from a single-camera interview shot in an afternoon to a multi-location brand film with a cast, a crew, and weeks of post-production.
+That spread is not evasive, it is the real answer, because "corporate video" covers everything from a single-camera interview shot in an afternoon to a multi-location brand film with a cast, a crew, and weeks of editing.
 Those are not the same product, so they are not the same price.

 Here is a rough map of where most work lands: